yourhostel/hw_devops/module_4/homework-20240707/README.md

 ![vault (14).jpg](screenshots%2Fvault%20%2814%29.jpg)

 # postgresql-variant-2
-* Creates an account manually using the default user `postgres`.
+* Run [postgresql-variant-1/postgresql-statefulset.yaml](https://github.com/yourhostel/hw_devops/blob/main/module_4/homework-20240707/postgresql-variant-2/postgresql-statefulset.yaml).
+Creates an account manually using the default user `postgres`.
 Specify the login and password that Vault stores.
 Verify that Vault substitutes the secret into the template string from the pgpass file and sets it to the PGPASSFILE environment variable.
 ```bash
 kubectl apply -f postgresql-variant-2/postgresql-statefulset.yaml